moment/momentjs.com/README.md

 The site is statically generated with [Eleventy](https://www.11ty.dev/).
-[Handlebars](https://handlebarsjs.com/) templates in `pages/` render the documentation and guides from Markdown fragments in `docs/` and `guides/`.
+[Handlebars](https://handlebarsjs.com/) templates in `pages/` render the documentation and guides from Markdown fragments in `docs/` and `guides/`, and dated News announcements from `news/`.
 Styles and browser scripts are built from `assets/`, and the complete site is written to `build/`.

 Moment and Moment Timezone are pinned npm dependencies.
 Their packages provide the release files, locale data, and runtime used by documentation tests.